johannesgutn/FPL/README.md

 To run it simply use run.py, but with your team's credentials.

-It requires the following packages: pandas, json,requests, numpy, pathlib, keras, sklearn, fpl, aiohttp, asyncio
+It requires the packages in requirements.txt